Ratatouille Stew with Italian Sausage

 - This will keep in the fridge for several days and reheats well.

 Recipe originally adapted from Ratatouille by Bea of La Tartine Gourmande.

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

 This Ratatouille Stew with Italian Sausage is a great choice for low-carb, Keto, or low-glycemic diets.
-You may want to use pork sausage and slightly less tomatoes for Keto.
+You may want to use pork sausage and maybe slightly fewer tomatoes for Keto.
 It’s also great for any phase of the original South Beach Diet, which would prefer the leaner turkey Italian sausage.

 Find More Recipes Like This One:

 Use Zucchini Recipes or Stews to find more recipes like this one.Use the Recipes by Diet Type photo index pages to find more recipes suitable for a specific eating plan.
 Or Follow Kalyn’s Kitchen on Pinterest, on Facebook, on Instagram, on TikTok, or on YouTube to see all the good recipes I’m sharing there.